Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Discussion and conclusions

-The partial contracted products of either the left or right core tensors are matricized and used as a building block of the frame matrices.
+The partial contracted products of either the left or right core tensors of TT decomposition are matricized and used as a building block of the frame matrices.
 We have shown that the suggested tensor operations can be used to prove the orthonormality of the frame matrices, which have been proved only by using index notation in the literature.
-The developed relationships may also play a key role in the alternating linear scheme (ALS) and modified alternating linear scheme (MALS) algorithms \cite{Holtz2012} for reducing the large-scale optimizations to iterative smaller scale problems.
-Recent studies adjust the frame matrices in order to incorporate rank adaptivity and improve convergence for the ALS \cite{DolSav2013c,DolSav2013d,KresSteinUsh2013}.
-In this work, we have derived the explicit representations of the localized linear map $\widetilde{\ten{A}}_n$ and bilinear form $\Phi_{\overline{\ten{A}}_n}$ by the proposed tensor operations, which are important for TT-based iterative algorithms for breaking the curse-of-dimensionality \cite{Cic2013}.
-The global convergence of the iterative methods remains as a future work.
-In addition, it is important to keep the TT-ranks moderate for a feasible computational cost.
+The developed relationships also play a key role in the alternating linear scheme (ALS) and modified alternating linear scheme (MALS) algorithms \cite{Holtz2012} for reducing the large-scale optimizations to iterative smaller scale problems.
+Recent studies adjust the frame matrices in order to incorporate rank adaptivity and improve convergence for the ALS \cite{DolSav2014,KresSteinUsh2014}.
+In this work, we have derived explicit representations of the localized linear maps $\widetilde{\ten{A}}_n$ and $\overline{\ten{A}}_n$ by the proposed tensor operations, which are important for TT-based iterative methods for breaking the curse-of-dimensionality \cite{Cic2014a}, while the global convergence of the methods remains as a future work.
+In addition, it is important to keep the TT-ranks moderate for a feasible computational cost, which is a crucial issue for real world applications of TT decompositions, see, e.g., \cite{Ver2014}.